 Purchase a mixture of black and red and let students choose.
 Based on what my students chose, I would suggest purchasing 30% red and 60% black.
 Or if you want to keep it simple, just go for the black!

-To me, just handing them a small Japanese eraser didn’t seem like quite enough, so I made “White Trash Puppy Chow” (yes, that’s what the recipe was called) and attached the eraser to the bow.
+To me, just handing them a small Japanese eraser didn’t seem like quite enough, so the years I did that as my gift, I also made Puppy chow and attached the eraser to the bow.